moshix/moe_editor/README.md

 # moe - a terminal text editor

 **moe** is a lightweight, fast terminal text editor written in Go.
-It runs on Linux and macOS, adapts to the terminal window size, supports split-screen editing, syntax highlighting, and a built-in file browser.
+It runs on Linux and macOS and Windoz, adapts to the terminal window size, supports split-screen editing, syntax highlighting, and a built-in file browser.
+It also integrates with LLMs so you can do LLM work on terminal-based editor while connect to remote machines.

 Copyright 2026 by moshix.
 All rights reserved.